Beyerdynamic Amiron 200

 • Weight is 20.4 g on Beyerdynamic Amiron 200 and 38 g on JBL Sense Lite.

-• Wingtips are included with Beyerdynamic Amiron 200 but not included with JBL Sense Lite.
+• Wingtips are included with the Beyerdynamic Amiron 200 but not with the JBL Sense Lite.

 • Battery life is 11 hours on Beyerdynamic Amiron 200 and 8 hours on JBL Sense Lite.